PRAJUN-V/Rapidious-Full-Stack-Assignment/documentation.md

         -> pip install opensearch-py
 - Added OpenSearch Configuration in settings.py file.
 - Created views and urls for opensearch and tested it(Working✔).
+- csv file from kaggle where data is stored is saved in folder named DataFromKaggle in server directory.

 OpenSearch
+- Created index named epirecipes in opensearch and converted data from csv file to documents and add in that index
+- Retreival of data from opensearch is also tested ✔.